abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 look after bodies that are breaking down.
 One of the uses of loving-kindness is being realistic as to how we need to be kind to ourselves and draw other people in as well.
 Often we feel that we should be doing everything.
-It’s like the horse in *Animal Farm*, “I will work harder.
+It’s like the horse in George Orwell’s *Animal Farm*, “I will work harder.
 I will work harder.”
 And of course the pigs keep piling on the work.
 The horse collapses, dies, and is shipped off to the glue factory.
 It is really important to have loving-kindness about our limits and to find other resources.

 Q: If everything about me, my body, thoughts, feelings, and consciousness is impermanent, and even if my “self” is illusionary, whom